abumusasakib/VisionXAI/README.md

 - **Flutter**: For frontend mobile app development.
 - **FastAPI**: For backend API development.
 - **Grad-CAM**, **LIME**: For Explainable AI integration.
 (Proposed)
-- **Python 3.8.10**: For running the backend Flask API.
+- **Python 3.8.10**: For running the backend API.

 ## Prerequisites

 ### Backend API Setup

-Before running the Flask API, ensure the following are installed:
+Before running the API, ensure the following are installed:

 1. **Python 3.8.10 or above**: Check version compatibility.